datatrails/datatrails-python/README.rst

             client_secret = tokenfile.read().strip()

         # Initialize connection to Archivist. max_time is the time to wait for confirmation
-        # of an asset or event creation - the default is 1200 seconds but one can optionally
+        # of an asset or event creation - the default is 300 seconds but one can optionally
-        # specify a different value here particularly when creating assets on SIMPLE_HASH
+        # specify a different value.
-        # as confirmation times are much shorter in this case.
         with arch = Archivist(
             "https://app.datatrails.ai",
             (client_id, client_secret),